Lieutenant: Pronunciation

 The rare Old French variant spelling leuf for Modern French lieu supports the suggestion that a final of the Old French word was in certain environments perceived as an /[f]/.
-Furthermore, in Latin, the lingua franca of the era, the letter v is used for both //u// and //v//.
+Furthermore, in Latin the letter v is used for both //u// and //v//.
 In Royal Naval (RN) tradition—and other English-speaking navies outside the United States—a reduced pronunciation /ləˈtɛnənt/ lə-TEN-ənt is used.
 This is not recognised as current by recent editions of the OED (although the RN pronunciation was included in editions of the OED up until the 1970s).

 Military rank

 Lieutenant

 The senior grade of lieutenant is known as first lieutenant in the United States, and as lieutenant in the United Kingdom and the rest of the English-speaking world.
 In countries that do not speak English, the rank title usually translates as "lieutenant", but may also translate as "first lieutenant" or "senior lieutenant".
-The Israel Defense Forces rank segen (סגן) literally translates as "deputy", which is equivalent to a lieutenant.
 In the Finnish military there is a senior lieutenant grade that ranks above lieutenant and second lieutenant but below captain; it does not have an English equivalent.
 In Germany it is called Oberleutnant (senior lieutenant).